sharvayuzade/inventory-app/inventory-management-app/README.md

 2. In `backend` run `npm install` then `npm run dev`.
 3. In `frontend` run `npm install` then `npm run dev`.

-The scaffold includes basic auth routes (register/login) you can extend for inventory features.
+This includes basic auth routes (register/login) and can be extend for inventory features.